graniticio/granitic/doc/tutorial/006-database-read.md

 ### rdbms.Client

-[rdbms.Client](https://godoc.org/github.com/graniticio/granitic/v2/rdbms#Client) is the interface your code uses to execute queries and manage transasctions.
+[rdbms.Client](https://godoc.org/github.com/graniticio/granitic/v2/rdbms#Client) is the interface your code uses to execute queries and manage transactions.
 It is *not* goroutine-safe and should not be shared, which is why we use the `rdbms.ClientManager` to create a new instance on every request.

 The methods on [rdbms.Client](https://godoc.org/github.com/graniticio/granitic/v2/rdbms#Client) are named to make the